Cognitive Behavioural Therapy (CBT) Skills Group

 The Victoria and South Island Divisions of Family Practice, in collaboration with Shared Care, are offering eight-week Cognitive Behavioural Therapy (CBT) Skills Groups for adult patients (17.5-75 years old) who want to learn practical tools to improve their mental health.
 The CBT Skills Group program is a transdiagnostic course that integrates basic neuroscience teaching with introductory mindfulness and cognitive behavioural therapy skills and concepts.
 Patients learn practical tools to recognize, understand and manage patterns of feeling, thinking and behaving.
 They learn to be conscious of their choices as they respond to life stressors, and explore options for living a fuller, richer life, more aligned with what they value most.
 The group is part of a project that fosters collaboration between family medicine and psychiatry, and enables people to access an intervention covered by MSP.

 UPDATE: CBT Skills Groups are being offered every 2-4 months.
-Please continue to refer your patients to this program.
+Please continue to refer your patients to the program.

 Cognitive Behaviour Therapy Skills and Group Medical Visits